Composable security of delegated quantum computation: Introduction

 \subsection{Other related work}

-The blind DQC protocol of \cite{BFK09} has recently been getting considerable attention in both the experimental and theoretical scientific community.
-Due to the relatively modest requirements on the client, a small\-/scale experimental realization of the protocol has already been demonstrated \cite{BKBFZW12}.
+The blind DQC protocol of \cite{BFK09} has been getting considerable attention in both the experimental and theoretical scientific community.
+Due to the relatively modest requirements on the client, a small\-/scale experimental realization of this protocol has already been demonstrated \cite{BKBFZW12}.
+And even more recently, an experimental demonstration of the protocol of \cite{FK12} \--- which includes verifiability \--- has been performed as well \cite{BFKW13}.

 Various theoretical modifications of this protocol have been proposed.
-For instance, the settings where the client does only measurements~\cite{MF12}, where the client uses weak coherent pulses \cite{DKL12}, or the server uses different types of computational resource states \cite{MDK10} have been studied.
-Recently, a variant for continuous-variable quantum computation has been proposed as well~\cite{Mor12}.
+For instance, the settings where the client does only measurements~\cite{MF13,Mor14}, where the client uses weak coherent pulses \cite{DKL12}, or the server uses different types of computational resource states \cite{MDK10} have been studied.
+A DQC protocol for continuous\-/variable quantum computation has been proposed~\cite{Mor12}, as well as protocols in the circuit \cite{GMMR13} and ancilla\-/driven \cite{SKM13} quantum computation models.
+To improve the efficiency of these protocols, fault tolerant computation has been directly embedded in them~\cite{MF12,CMK13}.
+Alternatives which minimize the communication complexity between the client and server have also been studied~\cite{GMMR13,MPDF13}.
+Fisher et al.~\cite{FBSYLPJR14} have investigated the related problem of quantum computation on encrypted data, in which the computation is public and only the input-output are to be kept secret.

+Subsequent to this work, Morimae and Koshiba~\cite{MK13} gave a direct composable security proof for the protocol from~\cite{Mor14}.
+They obtain tighter bounds on the probability of failure than what one can obtain using the generic reduction from local criteria proven in this work.

+The prospects of delegated quantum computation with suitable security properties go beyond the purpose of solving computational problems for clients.
+In \cite{ABE10,AV13} verifiable quantum computation has been linked to quantum complexity theory, and to the fundamental problem of the feasibility of falsifying quantum mechanics~\cite{Vaz07}.
+Reichardt et al.~\cite{RUV13} use an alternative model of DQC with two non\-/communicating but entangled servers to achieve verifiable quantum dynamics, and from this they also prove that $\QIP=\MIP^*$.
+The privacy properties of secure DQC have also been exploited in \cite{MS10}, where DQC is suggested as a component of the verification step of unforgeable quantum coins.